Many businesses are abandoning paper-based record keeping methods in favor of the convenience and security provided by electronic document management.

 Assess Your Legal Requirements

-When it comes to your legal requirements, it’s crucial to note that each industry has its own set of regulatory standards that must be adhered to, alongside state and federal privacy protection laws mandating secure document storage and privacy protection.
+When it comes to your legal requirements, it’s crucial to note that each industry has its own set of regulatory standards that must be adhered to, in addition to state mandated record retention schedules and federal privacy protection laws.

 These regulations often dictate how long records must be kept, who can access them, and how they should be safeguarded.